ceramicnetwork/.github/OVERVIEW.md

 [![](https://img.shields.io/badge/Chat%20on-Discord-orange.svg?style=flat)](https://discord.gg/6VRZpGP)
 [![Twitter](https://img.shields.io/twitter/follow/ceramicnetwork?label=Follow&style=social)](https://twitter.com/ceramicnetwork)

-Ceramic is a dynamic information management protocol for the open web.
+> Ceramic is a dynamic information management protocol for the open web.

 ## Summary
-Ceramic is a peer-to-peer network for creating and accessing smart documents that provides a whole new way to permissionlessly manage dynamic information on the internet.
+Ceramic is a peer-to-peer network for creating and accessing smart documents which provide a new framework for permissionlessly managing dynamic information on the internet.

 > For a more technical overview, see [Ceramic Technical Specification](https://github.com/ceramicnetwork/specs).